pasqal-io/qadence/docs/content/time_dependent.md

 ```

 !!! warning "Noise operators definition"
-    Note it is not possible to define `noise_operators` with parametric operators, and `noise_operators` should have the same or a subset of the qubit support of the `HamEvo` instance.
+    Note it is not possible to define `noise_operators` with parametric operators.
+If you want to do so, we recommend obtaining the tensors via run and set `noise_operators` using `MatrixBlock`.
+Also, `noise_operators` should have the same or a subset of the qubit support of the `HamEvo` instance.